vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### Create VCH Wizard

-1. Leave the **Enable secure access to this VCH** switch in the green ON position.
+1. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
+2. Click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
+3. Optionally click **Select** again to upload additional CAs.
-2. For **Source of certificates**, select the **Auto-generate** radio button.
+4. Under Server Certificates, select the **Auto-generate** radio button.
-3. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
+5. In the **Common Name (CN)** text box, enter the IP address, FQDN, or a domain wildcard for the client systems that connect to this VCH.
-4. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
+6. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.
-5. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
+7. In the **Certificate key size** text box, leave the default setting of 2048 bits, or enter a higher value.
-6. Leave the **Client Certificates** switch in the green ON position, to enable verification of client certificates.
-7. Click **Select** and navigate to an existing `ca.pem` file for the custom CA that you use to sign client certificates.
-8. Optionally click **Select** again to upload additional CAs.

 ### `vic-machine` Command